 Separation Anxiety Disorder

 Separation anxiety disorder is a type of anxiety disorder characterized by persistent and excessive fear related to being away from home or in unfamiliar places.
 It’s one of the most common types of childhood mental illness, affecting nearly 8 percent of children between the ages of 6 and 18.
 While every child experiences some degree of separation anxiety during early life, it usually goes away on its own without treatment.

 However, an estimated 3 percent of children continue to experience symptoms into adulthood.
 This type of anxiety disorder may develop after a child’s separation from his/her parent or parents through a divorce, natural disaster, military deployment, illness, or death.

 Separation anxiety disorder is also the most common mental health diagnosis in U.S. children that’s associated with specific medical conditions.
-These include diabetes, asthma, food allergies, and epilepsy.
+These mental health disorders include diabetes, asthma, food allergies, and epilepsy.

 People with this type of anxiety disorder experience severe distress when they’re separated from their home, family members, or even pets to the point that it interferes with their ability to function normally in all areas of life.
 They may worry excessively about losing their loved ones or experience nightmares about separation.

 People with this type of anxiety disorder also often develop anticipatory anxiety, in which they become nervous or fearful about future separations even if they’re able to be near the people or things they fear now.
 This doesn’t mean that the person is truly in danger; rather, it’s a sign of an anxiety disorder.

 For adults with this separation anxiety disorder, the best treatment usually involves psychotherapy to help them learn new ways of coping with their fears of separation.
 Cognitive Behavioral Therapy is often used because it can help adults identify destructive thought patterns and behaviors, change them over time, and make them less fearful about the future.